nehalbhanushali/java-interviews/Java Core/Java Basics.md

         inner class -- same
         nested class -- same

-5. **What is an abstract class?**
+5. **What is an abstract class?
+What is the use of an Abstract class with 0 abstract methods?
+TBA**

-    An abstract class is a java class that has one or more abstract methods (no body).
+    An abstract class is a java class that has zero or more abstract methods (no body).
 Abstract classes cannot be instantiated.
 Abstract class defines an interface that has to be implemented by all its subclasses.

 6. **What is static in java?**

-    static is Java Language keyword.
-    a) When used with a method defines a method of a class.
-    b) When used with a field defines a class field.
-    c) When used on an nested class declaration defines a static nested class.
-    d) Also can be used for static initialization block.
-    e) Can be used as a static initialization block
+    Purpose -- In object-oriented programming with classes, a class variable is a variable defined in a class of which a single copy exists.
+This type of variables can be declared static.
+    Features -- In Java, a static member is a member of a class that isn't associated with an instance of a class.
+Instead, the member belongs to the class itself.
+As a result, you can access the static member without first creating a class instance

 7. **What is final?**